Account takeover fraud is big business for cybercriminals and bigger trouble for you. It requires awareness and understanding to resolve safely.

 A lot of mistakes that we make with passwords increase our exposure.
 We have many passwords today and also want to get into our accounts quickly.
 But using a simple or the same password on multiple accounts makes them easy to crack.

-Be sure to choose complex passwords.
+Choose complex passwords to ensure password security.
 It is critical that you do not use the same passwords on multiple accounts.
 If a hacker gains access to one account password, they will often try to get into your other accounts.

 #2 Lack of Security